 Day Trip to Assisi

-Known primarily as the birthplace of St. Francis (1182-1226 AD), the town has been a sacred place since long before the Fransiscan era.
-The Basilica of San Francesco, one of Italy's foremost monuments, was built between 1228 and 1253 AD
+Known primarily as the birthplace of St. Francis (1182-1226 AD), Assisi has been a sacred town since long before the Fransiscan era.
+Visitors can enjoy stunning architecture, well know artistic works and medieval and Renaissance culture.

 Day Trip to Lucca & Pisa

-Lucca is the most wonderful small town; its famous walls enclose a place that can be wandered or pedalled with ease yet remains full of secrets.
-One of Italy's finest mediaeval treasures, the centre is relatively unspoilt and is sprinkled with palazzi, towers and almost countless splendid churches.
-The surrounding hills produce some excellent wines and arguably the finest olive oil anywhere, whilst the beaches and nightlife are but a small hop away.
+Lucca is the most wonderful, small town.
+Its famous walls shield one of Italy's finest mediaeval treasures, an unspoilt site sprinkled with palazzi, towers and countless splendid churches.
+The surrounding hills produce some excellent wines and arguably, the finest olive oil in the entire world.

 Day Trip to San Gimignano & Siena